 Special resit papers

 Where the syllabus for a module has changed and a student resitting the module requires a paper for the earlier syllabus, a special paper must be provided.
-It is the school's responsibility to inform the central Exams team of this necessity on the exam schedule.
+It is the school's responsibility to inform the Exams & Progress team of this necessity on the exam schedule.

 Past examination papers

 Past examination papers from 2003 onwards are available online.
-Schools should indicate at the time of submitting the paper to the Examinations Office those papers that should not be made available to students after the exam.
+Schools should indicate at the time of submitting the paper to the Exams & Progress team those papers that should not be made available to students after the exam.
 These will then be printed on pink paper.
 As in previous years, and unless otherwise requested, all August re-examination papers and multiple choice question papers will not be made available to students after the exams.

 In July/August each year, schools will be sent a list of exam papers from that year which have been identified as being suitable for publishing online.
 Schools are asked to confirm that the papers may be released on the web and to send electronic versions of the papers, which can be uploaded to the Past exam papers page.
 These papers will then be made available online from October/November.